Joseph Fendall Outten, DDS

 Chairman of the Board of Directors

-Dr. Joseph Fendall Outten is the co-founder of the Dental Advocacy Group and currently serves as the Chairman of the Board.
+Dr. Joseph Fendall Outten is the co-founder of the Dental Advocacy Group.

 Undergraduate from Virginia Polytechnic Institute

 Doctor of Dental Science from the Medical College of Virginia

 Proudly served as a member of the United States Air Force

 Leader in the establishment of dental services at the Free Medical Clinic